Manish6580/test/README.md

 # test
-test repositry for practisng the git comands
+test repositry for practising the git comands